Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

 A significant amount of contemporary materials research is directed towards the discovery, synthesis, and characterization of nanomaterials and nanostructures featuring exotic electronic states.
 Such materials can manifest remarkable and unusual physical properties, leading to promising applications in quantum technologies, spintronic devices, and next-generation microelectronics \citep{tokura2017emergent, de2021materials, giustino20212021, basov2017towards, aiello2022chirality, keimer2017physics, bauer2020quantum, ball2017quantum, mas20112d}.
 Two well-known examples of such electronic states, contrasting conventional parabolic dispersion in common semiconductors, are ones exhibiting linear dispersion\citep{novoselov2005two} (e.g. Dirac cones in graphene) and ones without dispersion (i.e. electronic \emph{flat bands}, e.g. in Kagome lattices \citep{li2018realization}).
 The former is associated with massless fermions with high carrier mobility, leading to unconventional electronic \citep{neto2009electronic}, transport \citep{peres2010colloquium}, optical \citep{falkovsky2008optical} and topological properties \citep{gomes2012designer,liu2011quantum}.
 The latter is often associated with infinitely massive Fermions with quenched kinetic energies and spatially localized electronic states that interact in the strongly correlated regime.
 Such interaction leads to fascinating electronic phases with collective properties \citep{derzhko2015strongly}, e.g. superconductivity \citep{balents2020superconductivity,iglovikov2014superconducting,peotta2015superfluidity}, ferromagnetism \citep{pollmann2008kinetic,pons2020flat}, Wigner crystallization \citep{wu2007flat}, and the fractional quantum Hall effect \citep{tang2011high,sun2011nearly}.

 Bulk and nanomaterials featuring the Kagome lattice host both these types of electronic states, thus driving a wide variety of interesting properties associated with these materials, and leading to a proliferation of studies on them in recent years \citep{ortiz2021superconductivity,kim2023monolayer,wang2023quantum,ortiz2020cs,jiang2021unconventional,PhysRevLett.127.046401, yu2024carbon}.
 Generally, the Dirac crossings and flat bands in Kagome materials do not appear simultaneously at the Fermi level \citep{du2017quadratic, uebelacker2011instabilities, barreteau2017bird, ortiz2021superconductivity,kim2023monolayer,wang2023quantum} --- instead, their electronic structure usually exhibits \emph{quadratic band touching} points.
 However, from the perspective of applications, the simultaneous presence of Dirac cones and flat bands at the Fermi level can be particularly intriguing: Dirac cones contribute to the emergence of electronic edge states, while flat bands promote strongly correlated behavior, rendering the material multifunctional.
-Consequently, a number of studies have explored the Honeycomb-Kagome (HK) and Lieb lattices, which do show such electronic structure features, at least in idealized tight-binding models \citep{mizoguchi2020square, jiang2019topological}.
-In particular, the HK lattice (also referred to as the Honeycomb Splitgraph \citep{ma2020spin}) can be envisioned as a combination of conventional honeycomb and Kagome lattices, and its electronic states can be deduced accordingly \citep{mizoguchi2020square,mizoguchi2021square,ma2020spin}.
+Despite this promise, chemically realistic materials in which Dirac points and highly degenerate flat bands coexist intrinsically at the Fermi level remain exceedingly rare.
+In most known Dirac materials, such as graphene and carbon nanotubes, the electronic structure near the Fermi level is dominated by linearly dispersing bands with a vanishing density of states.
+Conversely, flat-band systems based on Kagome or related lattices typically exhibit quadratic band-touching points or flat bands that are energetically displaced from the Fermi level.
+As a result, achieving the coexistence of Dirac fermions and dispersionless electronic states at the Fermi level generally requires fine-tuning through external fields, chemical modification, or artificial lattice engineering.